Thousands wait for hospital beds in S.Korea as coronavirus cases surge

 Hospitals in South Korea's hardest hit areas were scrambling to accommodate the surge in new patients.
 In Daegu, 2,300 people were waiting to be admitted to hospitals and temporary medical facilities, Vice Health Minister Kim Gang-lip said.

 A 100-bed military hospital that had been handling many of the most serious cases was due to have 200 additional beds available by Thursday, he added.
-South Korean President Moon Jae-in on Tuesday declared "war" on the virus, apologised for shortages of face masks and promised support for virus-hit small businesses in Asia's fourth-biggest economy.
+On Tuesday Moon declared "war" on the virus, apologised for shortages of face masks and promised support for virus-hit small businesses in Asia's fourth-biggest economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)